 Science at The Firs

 At The Firs we are focussing on improving our science teaching and learning.
-We are currently working towards a Primary Science Quality Mark (PSQM).
-This has already begun to shape our pupils curiosity and understanding.
+We have now achieved the Primary Science Quality Mark (PSQM).
+This has helped to shape our pupils curiosity and understanding.
 We aim to ensure every child has a hands on experience in science; has opportunities to ask and answer their own questions and see how science is relevant to their everyday lives.
 In order to do this, we have established our own vision and principles for what every science lesson at The Firs should look like.

 - What solution creates the best bubble?